Liberation Tigers of Tamil Eelam: Dissension

 In the most significant show of dissent from within the organisation, a senior LTTE commander named Colonel Karuna (nom de guerre of Vinayagamoorthi Muralitharan) broke away from the LTTE in March 2004 and formed the TamilEela Makkal Viduthalai Pulikal (later Tamil Makkal Viduthalai Pulikal), amid allegations that the northern commanders were overlooking the needs of the eastern Tamils.
 The LTTE leadership accused him of mishandling funds and questioned him about his recent personal behaviour.
 He tried to take control of the eastern province from the LTTE, which caused clashes between the LTTE and TMVP.
-The LTTE has suggested that TMVP was backed by the government, and the Nordic SLMM monitors corroborated this.
+The LTTE suggested that TMVP was backed by the government, and the Nordic SLMM monitors corroborated this.
 It was later revealed that UNP Member of Parliament Seyed Ali Zahir Moulana had played an important role in the defection of Colonel Karuna from the LTTE to the Government.

 Military defeat

 Mahinda Rajapaksa was elected as the president of Sri Lanka in 2005.
 After a brief period of negotiations, LTTE pulled out of peace talks indefinitely.
 Sporadic violence had continued and on 25 April 2006, LTTE tried to assassinate Sri Lankan Army Commander Lieutenant General Sarath Fonseka.
 Following the attack, the European Union proscribed the LTTE as a terrorist organisation.
 A new crisis leading to the first large-scale fighting since signing of the ceasefire occurred when the LTTE closed the sluice gates of the Mavil Oya (Mavil Aru) reservoir on 21 July 2006, and cut the water supply to 15,000 villages in government controlled areas.
 This dispute developed into a full-scale war by August 2006.

 After the breakdown of the peace process in 2006, the Sri Lankan military launched a major offensive against the Tigers, defeating the LTTE militarily and bringing the entire country under its control.
 Human rights groups criticised the nature of the victory which included the internment of Tamil civilians in concentration camps with little or no access to outside agencies.
 Victory over the Tigers was declared by Sri Lankan President Mahinda Rajapaksa on 16 May 2009, and the LTTE admitted defeat on 17 May 2009.
 Prabhakaran was killed by government forces on 19 May 2009.
 Selvarasa Pathmanathan succeeded Prabhakaran as leader of the LTTE, but he was later arrested in Malaysia and handed over to the Sri Lankan government in August 2009.